Protesters sit on folding chairs, link arms on construction site of future youth jail in Seattle

 Three people linked arms with piping and sat in folding chairs on the site of King County’s new youth jail, under construction in Seattle’s Central Area.

-About 30 people gathered on the sidewalk above the trio Friday morning, singing and speaking about a future with no jails at all.
+About 30 people, activists and members of the clergy, gathered on the sidewalk above the trio Friday morning, singing and speaking about a future with no jails at all.

+Police were also gathered, and ordered the protesters sitting on the construction site to leave.
+Protesters on the public sidewalk were told they could stay.

+At least two people who had been sitting on the sidewalk were handcuffed and taken to a police van about 9:30 a.m.

-The demonstration is the latest attempt by the No New Youth Jail campaign to stop construction of the more than $200 million juvenile detention center.
+The demonstration was the latest attempt by the No New Youth Jail campaign to stop construction of the more than $200 million juvenile detention center.
 Early last month, protesters blocked busy intersections throughout downtown Seattle; in late March, protesters formed human barricades at the construction site, blocking some shipments of supplies; this month, protesters interrupted King County Executive Dow Constantine’s State of the County address, forcing him to cancel it and post a prepared version online.

 [Related: On the latest The Overcast podcast, Seattle U law professor Dean Spade explains opposition to the new youth jail.]